 Our walk with God was meant to be simple.
 His commandments are simple.
 His ways are simple… they were always simple.

 But I fear, lest by any means, as the serpent beguiled Eve through his subtlety, so your minds should be corrupted from the simplicity that is in Christ.

-When Jesus came to this earth, He saw a people who were not living lives of simple obedience to God, but were victims of the false teaching of their time.
-The prophecy of Jeremiah regarding Israel had come true.
+When Jesus came to this earth, He saw a people who were not living lives of simple obedience to God, but were victims of the false teachings of their time.
+The prophecy of Jeremiah regarding Israel had come to pass.

 My people have been lost sheep.
 Their shepherds have led them astray and turned them loose in the mountains.
 They have lost their way and can’t remember how to get back to the sheepfold.

 As He watched them, His heart broke for them.
 They had no guidance and no stability.
 Their shepherds were preaching their own doctrines as if they were from God, and the sheeple listened.

 Why did they listen?
 Because that’s what they were taught to do.

 But when he saw the multitudes, he was moved with compassion on them, because they fainted [G1590 – eklyo], and were scattered abroad [G4496 – rhipto], as sheep having no shepherd.